-Students must also pass written and oral final examinations and/or research projects.
+For both options, students must pass written comprehensive examinations.
+For those choosing a thesis, an oral defense of the thesis is also required.
 In selecting electives, students must declare an area of emphasis: literature or linguistics.

-In the linguistics area, all students will normally take: SPA 5350 Introduction to Romance Linguistics, SPA 5351 History of the Spanish Language and SPA 5359 Seminar in Language Acquisition and Applied Linguistics.
+\ In the linguistics area, all students will normally take: SPA 5350 Introduction to Romance Linguistics, SPA 5351 History of the Spanish Language and SPA 5359 Seminar in Language Acquisition and Applied Linguistics.